sveltejs/sapper-legacy.svelte.dev/content/guide/00-introduction.md

 * Sapper is powered by Svelte instead of React, so it's faster and your apps are smaller
 * Instead of route masking, we encode route parameters in filenames (see the [routing](guide#routing) section below)
-* As well as *pages*, you can create *server routes* in your `routes` directory.
+* As well as *pages*, you can create *server routes* in your `src/routes` directory.
 This makes it very easy to, for example, add a JSON API such as the one powering this very page (try visiting [/guide.json](/guide.json))
 * Links are just `<a>` elements, rather than framework-specific `<Link>` components.
 That means, for example, that [this link right here](/), despite being inside a blob of markdown, works with the router as you'd expect